Michelle: Alright, well, here we are with Maria from Celebrity Dance Studio. Is it still called Celebrity now you’re at another…?

 Maria: And they were huge in their own way, but they were closed.
 Whereas now, I think what’s happening is there is a lot of little pockets, and this is where I think it’s really important, that there’s a lot of networking and the teachers and the owners of these particular teaching places come together to create a bigger energy and a bigger industry because all of us individually on our own is challenging.

-Michelle: I think Rhythm helped that though.
-I mean I know, as a teacher, it gives me an opportunity to talk to other studio owners, and mingle, and see how they’re going and check in.
+Michelle: I think Rhythm helped that, though.
+I mean, I know, as a teacher, it allows me to talk to other studio owners, mingle, and see how they’re going and check in.

 Michelle: A committee?